Tuesday, June 09, 2026

 Sleep is the cousin of death

-Once again revisiting this theme of mine, based on a poem that I wrote in the late 1970s.
+Once again revisiting this theme of mine, based on a poem that I wrote in the late 1970s on a barf bag while flying from Chicago to Seattle.

 Sleep is the cousin of death- mixed media painting on unfired Bisque by Florencio Lennox Campello